dbeinhauer/mcs-source/working_log.md

     - also no memory problems
     - can easily apply evaluation
 - evaluation still returns `nan` -> need to be corrected
-- changes of the raw extraction and dataset tools to work with also with the mutliple trials
+- changes of the raw extraction and dataset tools to work with also with the multiple trials
     - not completed yet

 # 19.9.2024
 - Meeting notes:
-    - evaluation through whole vector concatenized through the timestaps
+    - evaluation through whole vector concatenated through the time-steps
     - there are techniques how to prevent `nan` during the training (using smaller learning rate)
-    - correlation should be for the vectors of all neurons in all timesteps
+    - correlation should be for the vectors of all neurons in all time-steps
     - from LGN it is all positive weights

 # 29.9.2024
 - LGN weights are corrected (all are excitatory)
-- loading of multitrials corrected
+- loading of multi-trials corrected
     - training loads always single trial
     - testing loads all available trials